 The new site will feature pleasant and comforting devotionals, each with an amusing anecdote by a local pastor.
 The new posts will also include a verse from the least edgy parts of the Bible.

 “It’s the sort of material even your Taunte Liza could enjoy.
 Frankly, I’m not comfortable getting into the Song of Solomon or most of Leviticus.
-That’s bound to upset someone,” said Bergman.
+That’s bound to upset someone,” said Unger.
 “We’ll just stick to the Beatitudes and the pleasant parts of the Psalms.”

 The new site will reward readers with gold stickers every time they read an article all the way through without being deeply and personally offended.